ptjuandi/workshop-infrastructure/README.md

 # WORKSHOP INSTRUCUTIONS

-The main goal is to guide through
+The main goal is to guide through a servioce mesh enforcing a zero trust network with authentication policies.

 ## Table of contents